 Once we put aside the emotionalism, it becomes apparent that there is no rational or moral basis for banning human cloning.

 If you were cloned today, nine months from now a woman would give birth to a baby with your genetic endowment.
 The cloned baby would be your identical twin, delayed a generation.
 Twins of the same age do not frighten us, so why should a twin separated by a generation?

-Some fear the specter of mass cloning of one individual, especially cloning of sadistic monsters, as in “The Boys from Brazil,” Ira Levin’s nightmarish projection of cadres of young Hitlers spawned from the dictator’s genes.
+Some raise the specter of the mass cloning of one individual, especially cloning of sadistic monsters, as in “The Boys from Brazil,” Ira Levin’s nightmarish projection of cadres of young Hitlers spawned from the dictator’s genes.